bitvora/wot-relay/README.md

-STATIC_PATH="/home/ubuntu/wot-relay/templates/static" # path to the static folder REFRESH_INTERVAL_HOURS=24 # interval in hours to refresh the web of trust MINIMUM_FOLLOWERS=3 #how many followers before they're allowed in the WoT
+STATIC_PATH="/home/ubuntu/wot-relay/templates/static" # path to the static folder REFRESH_INTERVAL_HOURS=24 # interval in hours to refresh the web of trust MINIMUM_FOLLOWERS=3 #how many followers before they're allowed in the WoT ARCHIVAL_SYNC="FALSE" # set to TRUE to archive every note from every person in the WoT (not recommended)
 ```

 ### 4. Build the project